 The median value of Southeast Denton's 707 homes is approximately \$207,600, lower than the citywide median home value of \$257,500 (2021 ACS).
 Notably, Southeast Denton's higher-value and lower-value homes are interspersed; in other words, no part of the community inherently contains more expensive or less expensive homes.
-Higher-value and lower-value homes are in many cases located on the same block or across the street from each other, creating a true mixed-income community - one of the few left in the DFW metroplex.
-As mixed-income communities have been demonstrated to possess many favorable benefits, this plan will explore ways to preserve the ability for lower- and higher-income households to live near one another.
+Higher-value and lower-value homes are in many cases located on the same block or across the street from each other, creating a true mixed-income communities have been demonstrated to possess many favorable benefits, this plan will explore ways to preserve the ability for lower- and higher-income households to live near one another.